Fear and Desire – Kino Lorber (4k UHD/Blu-ray Combo)

 Feature: 40.9 GB (Premiere Cut), 26.7 GB (Theatrical Cut)

 There are still some instances of source damage that remain, though the source has been cleaned up.
 When compared to Kino Lorber’s 2012 Blu-ray, this new transfer is a substantial improvement when it comes to image clarity, contrast, and black levels.
-Also, the compression is solid, and the image looks organic.
+Unfortunately, there are compression artifacts that make any of the improvements a bigger letdown.

 Fear and Desire comes on a 50 GB dual layer Blu-ray.